seanpursani/snap-game/README.md

 # Snap!

 Web based JavaScript Video Game Challenge!
-Welcome to my original concept, with no relation to the original classic card game Snap!
-This repo is purely for educational purposes only and is written using OOP.
+This project is based on the classic card game Snap!
+This repo is purely for educational purposes only and is written using OOP principles.

 This project has been written in: